University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 For example, `/foo` would refer to a directory called `foo` in the root directory of the file system (NB: This directory doesn't really exist, it's an example).
 In contrast, a **relative path** can begin with either the current directory (indicated by `./`) or a higher-level directory (indicated by `../` as mentioned above).
 A subdirectory `foo` of the current directory could thus be specified as `./foo`, whilst a subdirectory of the next higher directory would be specified by `../foo`.
+If the path does not have a `./` or `../` prefix, the current directory is used, so `foo` is the same as `./foo`.

-Another common absolute path is the one mentioned right at the start of the session, specified with `~`, which stands for your home directory `/home/student`, which also starts with a `/`.
+Another common absolute path is the one mentioned right at the start of the session, specified with `~`, which stands for your home directory `/shared/a1234567`, which also starts with a `/`.

 We can also move through multiple directories in one command by separating them with the slash `/`.
 For example, we could also get to the root directory from our home directory by typing